-Unless you're an overpacker (and if you are, we've got some packing tips for you), you should be able to find enough drawer and closet space in a standard cruise ship cabin to unpack the belongings of two adults.
-But add a third person, whether adult or child, and finding space is a bit more problematic.
-Never fear.
-There's an easy fix that will cost you nothing.
-Just slide one of your suitcases under the bed, but leave it open.
-Now you've got convenient under-the-bed storage space, without having to fiddle with zippers.
-We suggest putting items you know you won't need as frequently in your new "drawer."
-(It's also ideal for stowing dirty laundry.)
+Unless you're an overpacker (and if you are, we've got some packing tips for you), you should be able to find enough drawer and closet space in a standard cruise ship cabin to unpack belongings for two adults.
+But if you're sailing with a third person, whether it's an adult or a child, finding a sufficient amount of space for you all becomes quite problematic.

-A cruise vacation can be a romantic getaway for a couple looking to reconnect -- sunsets, dinners for two in quiet Italian restaurants, a couple's massages.
-But options for setting the mood in your cabin are much more limited.
-With open-flame candles off limits, a set of battery-operated tea lights is the perfect choice.
-Not only will they give your room a dreamy glow, you can use one later as a night light.
+A cruise vacation can be a romantic getaway for couples looking to reconnect -- watching sunsets on the upper decks, enjoying dinners for two in quiet Italian restaurants, booking couple's massages, etc. However, options for setting the mood in your stateroom are much more limited.

-In the vast majority of cruise ship cabins nothing separates the sitting area from where the bed is situated, making sharing a cabin with a third person (or more!) more intimate than you might like.
-Whether you're traveling with your child or friends, you can give yourself a modicum of privacy.
+Whether you're traveling with your child or friends, handy cruise cabin tips can give yourself a modicum of privacy.
 All it takes are a few magnetic ceiling hooks and a shower curtain to hang from them.
 Even just two friends sharing a cabin can use this trick to put a little more "distance" between the two twin beds.

 We're not advocating wasting electricity (we believe in being green-friendly on cruises and elsewhere), but we do recognize those energy-saving light switches (the ones that require you to leave your key card in the slot to power the room) can be a bit frustrating in some situations.